Last Updated on February 4, 2023 by Audrey Scott

 Distance: 10-15 km / 6-9 miles, but the challenge is more in the free climbing

 Why: To see 1,000-year old Ethiopian Orthodox churches carved high into the cliffs in a landscape reminiscent of the red rock deserts of Arizona and Utah.
 In order to reach those churches you must do some free-form rock climbing.
 The experience includes a few sheer drops that might send those with vertigo into a temporary, protective fetal position (We speak from experience, by the way).

 However, there are rewards.
 In addition to the stunning views throughout the climb, you’ll have the opportunity to go inside remote cliff-side churches whose interiors are covered with 600-800 year old frescos – all with a monk or priest in as your guide.
 Although there are several treks in this area, the two we opted for were those up to the Daniel Korkor and Maryam Korkor churches.
 We suggest climbing them in that order, since tackling the former will help prepare you for the latter.

 HOW WE DID THIS HIKE: We did this trek as part of our G Adventures tour in Ethiopia.
 Unfortunately, the tour itinerary has changed and no longer includes these treks.
 However, you could work with the local tour company to add trekking in the Gheralta Mountains onto the other tour.
 It's so worth it.

 - In Ethiopia, an Adrenaline-Filled Act of Faith

 - Photo Essay: Trekking in Ethiopia’s Gheralta Mountains

 Pic la Selle and Parc National la Visite, Haiti

 Distance: 25-35 km / 15-29 miles

 What have we missed?
-Is there an offbeat trek you’d add to this list?
+Is there a favorite hike or unusual trek you’d add to this list?
 Please let us know in the comments!
 We – and our readers always appreciate more trekking inspiration.